 - A 5% for homes under $500,000; 5% of the first $500,000 + 10% of any amount over $500,000 for homes priced between $500,000 - $999,999; and 20% for homes valued at $1,000,000 or more.

 - A maximum amortization period of 25 years for homes with less than 20% down payment or 35 years otherwise.

 - Mortgage default insurance or CMHC insurance must be purchased for down payments between 5% and less than 20%.
 Visit Ratehub.ca’s CMHC insurance page for more details.

 Regulations, taxes and fees specific to New Brunswick

-Different provinces and municipalities have very different taxes and fees.
-Home buyers in New Brunswick should be aware of land transfer taxes and different mortgage rates in NB than in the rest of the country.
+Different provinces and municipalities have very different taxes and fees; homebuyers in New Brunswick should be aware of land transfer taxes and mortgage rates may differ from the rest of the country.

 Mortgage rates in New Brunswick

 Lenders and mortgage brokers often charge different rates in different parts of the country, and New Brunswick is no exception.
 Luckily, Ratehub.ca has a database of the lowest mortgage rates in NB , which can also be accessed through the New Brunswick mortgage calculator above.